-(2) Services directly reimbursable to the physician must:
+(2) Services directly reimbursed to the physician shall be:

-(a) Be based on medical necessity, as defined in rule 5101:3-1-01 of the Administrative Code, and requested by the resident of the intermediate care facility with the exception of the required visits defined in paragraph (F)(1)(c) of this rule; and
+(a) Based on medical necessity, as defined in rule 5160-1-01 of the Administrative Code, and requested by the resident of the ICFIID with the exception of the required visits described in paragraph (G)(1)(c) of this rule.

-(b) Be documented by entries in the resident's medical records along with any symptoms and findings.
-Every entry must be signed and dated by the physician.
+(b) Documented by entries in the resident's medical record along with any symptoms and findings.
+Each entry shall be signed and dated by the physician.

-(3) Services provided in the capacity of overall medical direction are reimbursable only to an intermediate care facility and may not be directly reimbursed to a physician.
+(3) Services provided in the capacity of overall medical direction are reimbursed only to an ICFIID and may not be directly reimbursed to a physician.

-Covered services provided by licensed podiatrists are reimbursed directly to the authorized podiatric provider in accordance with Chapter 5101:3-7 of the Administrative Code.
-Payment is limited to one visit per month for residents in an intermediate care facility.
+Covered services provided by licensed podiatrists are reimbursed directly to the authorized podiatric provider in accordance with Chapter 5160-7 of the Administrative Code.

-Costs incurred by the intermediate care facility for transporting residents by means other than covered ambulance or ambulette services are reimbursable through the facility cost report mechanism.
-Payment is made directly to authorized providers for covered ambulance and ambulette services as set forth in Chapter 5101:3-15 of the Administrative Code.
+Costs incurred by the ICFIID for transporting residents by means other than covered ambulance or ambulette services are reimbursed through the ICFIID cost report mechanism.
+Payment is made directly to authorized providers for covered ambulance and ambulette services as set forth in Chapter 5160-15 of the Administrative Code.

 (J) Vision care services